satori-com/tcpkali/doc/tcpkali.man.md

 -T, --duration *Time*
 :   Exit and print final stats after the specified amount of time.
 Default is 10 seconds (`-T10s`).

+--delay-send *Time*
+:   Delay sending bytes by a specified amount of time.

 ## TRAFFIC CONTENT OPTIONS

 -e, --unescape-message-args